cchamilt/WindowsMelodyRecovery/README.md

 - **`test-template-restore.ps1`** - Tests restore operations with WhatIf simulation
 - **`test-template-workflow.ps1`** - Tests complete backup→restore workflows

+**Note**: These template testing scripts are designed for manual testing and development.
+For automated testing, use the Docker-based test runners: `run-integration-tests.ps1` and `run-end-to-end-tests.ps1`.

 ### WhatIf Safety Mechanism

 **⚠️ IMPORTANT SAFETY FEATURE**: All restore testing operations run in **WhatIf mode by default** to prevent accidental system changes during development.